tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 https://radicale.org/

-A relatively new server, written in Python, though apparently less actively maintained than Xandikos.
+A relatively new server, written in Python.
 It's included in the test suite of the python caldav library, so it's well-tested.
 It's also very easy to set up.

 It does not support the scheduling RFC, but it does support multiple users and some kind of permission settings.